demisto/content-docs/docs/integrations/fetching-incidents.md

   'start_time': datetime.now()
 })
 ```

+When pulling incidents with fetch-incidents the setLastRun will not execute if there is an error with fetch-incidents.

 ### Sending the Incidents to Cortex XSOAR
 When all of the incidents have been created, we return the array of incidents by using the ```demisto.incidents()``` function.
 This is similar to the ```demisto.results()``` function, but is used exclusively to handle incident objects.